 1. Customers can cancel a Direct Debit at any time.
-Your customer can cancel a Direct Debit mandate at any time either by informing you directly or through their bank.
-If a customer asks you to cancel a mandate make sure they also notify their bank.
+Your customer can cancel a Direct Debit mandate at any time, either by informing you directly or through their bank.
+If a customer asks you to cancel a mandate, make sure they also notify their bank.

 2. You will be notified of a cancellation by ADDACS message.
-If your customer asks their bank to cancel a mandate the bank will do so immediately and you will be notified of the cancellation by an ADDACs message.
-For details of ADDACs messages see our guide to messages from the banks.
+If your customer asks their bank to cancel a mandate, the bank will do so immediately, and you will be notified of the cancellation by an ADDACs message.
+For details of ADDACs messages, see our guide to messages from the banks.

-3. You must apply any cancellations immediately.
+3. You must apply cancellations immediately.
 You must apply any changes immediately or within three working days of receiving an ADDACS message.
 Make sure you regularly check for reports from the bank.

 4. Failure to act can result in an indemnity claim.
-If you can’t act on the notice of cancellation before the next payment date your customer may be entitled to make an indemnity claim.
+If you can’t act on the notice of cancellation before the next payment date, your customer may be entitled to make an indemnity claim.
 You should keep records of any ADDACS messages to respond to any future indemnity claims.

 GoCardless helps you to keep on top of any cancellations